nanopool/nanominer/README.md

 rigName = rig1
 email = someemail@org
 ```
-Example of a minimum file for PascalCoin:
+Example of a minimum file for Pascal:
 ```
 [RandomHash]
 wallet = 123456-77
 ```

-To mine PascalCoin in a solo mode please provide ip and port of Pascal Coin Wallet software.
+To mine Pascal in a solo mode please provide ip and port of Pascal Coin Wallet software.
 The wallet number filled in config does not matter in such case.
 Block payload would be "Miner Name" set up in Pascal Coin Wallet followed by nanominer version.
-Example of a file for solo mining PascalCoin using local wallet software:
+Example of a file for solo mining Pascal using local wallet software:
 ```
 wallet = 0
 pool1 = 127.0.0.1:4009
 ```

-Example of configuration file for mining Ethereum, Monero, Ubiq and PascalCoin on same 8 GPUs rig using separate devices:
+Example of configuration file for mining Ethereum, Grin, Ubiq and Pascal on same 8 GPUs rig using separate devices:

 ```
 rigName = rig1
 [Ethash]
 wallet = 0xffffffffffffffffffffffffffffffffffffffff
 devices = 0,1
-[CryptoNightR]
+[Cuckarood29]
-wallet = fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
+wallet = mtfupx6jlmu8e17o
-paymentId = ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 devices = 5
 [Ubqhash]
 wallet = 0x1111111111111111111111111111111111111111